Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 This last is extremely difficult in our own time because of the pervasiveness of social networking and the role of chatbots in our daily lives and in our work.
 Today, our young people during their most impressionable years are influenced and encouraged in their narcissism.
 Adults and society in general—our economic system especially—encourage and reward narcissism and compliance with power.

-We experienced the logical effect of this condition from Cambridge Analytica’s influence manipulation scandal (see here and here), and through Facebook user manipulation revealed by Frances Haugen.
+We experienced the logical effect of this condition when Cambridge Analytica’s influence manipulation scandal was uncovered (see here and here), and through Facebook user manipulation revealed by Frances Haugen.
 In these situations, a user is not just a user (or customer) but participates in providing data for use by others.
 Thus, the individual customer and all of the things that define that individual, becomes a commodity, but without compensation or clear consent.

 Given this situation, there are three very good reasons for developing an alternative to Large Language Models (LLMs) that support the creation of decentralized access of data and the democratization of AI technology under individual human control.

 2. There are types of data and activities that require security and privacy.
 This sensitive data is usually of the most value to the user in practical terms.
 Privacy is a basic human right and essential to human autonomy.
-The collection of this data by outside agents through the very act of using an AI undermines these essential foundational concepts that define us.
+The collection of this data by outside agents through the very act of using an AI undermines these essential foundational concepts that define us and civil society.
 At its most basic, the central question is whether we own our data.
 This issue applies to both individuals and organizations.

 3. Centralized LLMs are not trustworthy.
 It is unclear where answers come from and the quality of responses varies widely.
 In expert systems, this uncertainty is a risk that often eludes detection and, thus, mitigation and handling.
 The larger the dataset, the higher the risk due to the core operation of relational probability within its algorithms.
+There is also the problem of manipulation.

 The necessary step in the advance of AI as a useful tool to people is the achievement of rational faith in the system.
 This must be earned.
 As long as sources and methods in these technologies are centralized and opaque, promoted by power dynamics, and removed from the individual, the more there will be resistance to the technology.
 The adoption by management of overblown promises and results simply further undermines trust and efficiency.